tweag/ormolu/DESIGN.md

 ```

 At the time of this writing, formatting this program with Hindent
-produces the same output we would get if the CPP directives were
+or Ormolu produces the same output we would get if the CPP directives
-considered comments:
+were considered comments:

 ```
-$ hindent --version
+$ ormolu --version
-hindent 5.2.7
+ormolu 0.0.5.0 HEAD fc64eada5c4da7a5b07d2872e253671b48aec115
+using ghc-lib-parser 8.10.1.20200412

-$ hindent test.hs
+$ ormolu --mode inplace test.hs

 $ cat test.hs
 {-# LANGUAGE CPP #-}